EGI-Federation/documentation/content/en/providers/getting-started/operations_start_guide/_index.md

 In order to join any of the organisational groups in your NGI, you will need to go through the following steps in order:

+### Authentication

+The authentication in EGI infrastructure works either with X509 personal certificates or through federated identities

-### Obtaining a grid certificate
+#### Obtaining a X509 personal certificate

-If you do not already have a GRID certificate
-[this page](http://www.eugridpma.org/members/worldmap/) provides a map of all certification authorities according to country (or NGI).
+If you do not already have a X509 personal certificate [this page](http://www.eugridpma.org/members/worldmap/) provides a map of all certification authorities according to country (or NGI).
 Select your country on the map to find out who is your local CA. Follow the procedure for your local CA